vuestorefront/vue-storefront/packages/core/nuxt-theme-module/README.md

 # Nuxt Theme Module

+This module is basically our default theme on steroids.
+It contains additional utilities that make it easier to work with the theme (in projects and as core developers) and allows to disable parts of its features.
 This module:
 - By default, it adds eCommerce [routes](https://github.com/DivanteLtd/vue-storefront/blob/next/packages/core/nuxt-theme-module/routes.js) to your app.
 - If you set `generate` in the config, it will copy, merge & watch for changes in Agnostic and Integration theme.